jackvwh/REapp/README.md

-# AbstinenceConnect: A Social Platform for Abstinence Practitioners
+# Reapp: A Social Platform for Abstinence Practitioners

 ## Introduction